Are you going traveling soon? I know how easy it is to put on weight and fall off track with your health efforts and routine when you go.

 Did you know the more dehydrated we are, the more water we retain?
 We all know that puffy feeling we get after we fly.
 Prevent this by annoying your flight attendant every hour and asking for a bottle of water.
 Limiting the carbohydrates when you fly will also help.

 I hope you enjoyed reading this!
 Enjoy your travels and if you need some more support, my Dining Out Guide will help you stay on track whilst eating out.
-Otherwise, my 3 Week Body Reset Plan is now available and is the perfect plan to help you lose the post holiday weight just in time for Summer.
+Also, my meal plan ebooks will be perfect for you to help you feel good for your holiday, or help you snap back into a healthy routine when you return!